DenizcanSarigul/DSML-Project/README.md

 ## 2. Methodology

 For this challenge we applied two kinds of techniques of text representation.
-The first being a series of models using TI-DF representation, and for the second we used the CamamBERT Natural Language Processing model, which is based off the RoBERTa architecture (camembert-model.fr, n.d.).
+The first being a series of models using TI-DF representation, and for the second we used the CamamBERT Natural Language Processing model, which is based off the RoBERTa architecture.

 ## 3. Models